-Researchers at Princeton University and Washington University have developed an ultra-compact camera.
-And if I say "ultra, really ultra" compact, believe me: it is the size of a large grain of salt.
+Researchers at Princeton University and the University of Washington have developed an ultra-compact camera.
+And if I tell you "ultra, really ultra" compact, believe me: it is the size of a large grain of salt.
 The system was developed with a technology called metasurface.
 1,6 million cylindrical pins make up the incredible structure of this object, which can be produced in a similar way to a computer chip.

-A micro camera like this will be able to make the fortune of all diagnostic and detection programs, because it overcomes (among other things) even the definition and field of view problems of all its "competitors", which were also much larger.
+A micro camera like this could make the fortune of all diagnostic and detection programs, because it also overcomes (among other things) the definition and field of view problems of all its "competitors", which were also much larger.

 Hand me the camera

 The new system can produce sharp, color images, and rival a conventional photographic lens 500.000 times larger, the researchers write in a paper. published yesterday, November 29, in Nature Communications.

 A traditional camera uses a series of curved glass or plastic lenses to focus light rays.
 This new optical system is based instead, as mentioned, on a technology called metasurface.
 In the space of half a millimeter, this technology is capable of arranging more than one and a half million nanostructures about the size of the HIV virus.